 Every business needs a social presence.
 The most appropriate platform(s) depends on your business and your target market.
 Here we provide you some guidance on how to leverage social media for small business.
 Understanding the basics is the first step in getting started, from establishing your social profiles to connecting with your website.

 How Social Media Can Help Grow Your Business

 Social media is a great way to create a larger following for your business, create brand awareness and engage with customers.
 Having customers share, like and re-post your content is in essence a form of advertising!
 Consumers frequently look at both a business’ social media and at their website before contacting the business.
 Social media almost like a window into what you and your business have to offer and what the customer experience will be.
-Due to the growth and influence of social media, a presence on social is as much of a requirement as a website.
+Due to the growth and influence of social media, social media for small business is as much of a requirement as a website.

-PULL QUOTE>In 2020, an estimated 3.6 billion people were using social media worldwide. >NEED SOURCE
+As of 2021, an estimated 3.96 billion people were using social media worldwide.

 Selecting the Best Social Platforms

 The first step is to identify the social platforms that you will use for your business.
 Depending on the type of business and your target consumer, pick the platform(s) that make the most sense for you.
 We have highlighted the top five platforms that you will most likely include in your selection process.

 Facebook is the largest social platform and skews a bit older.
 Because social media for small business find this platform to be a good place to start.
 Instagram skews a bit younger and tends to be more visual.
 One downside of Instagram is that you cannot place links in each post.
 Many businesses include the verbiage “link in bio” at the end of a post to direct users to the website URL in their bio.